Ron89/thesaurus_query.vim/README.md

 phrase covered in visual mode, and **replace it** with an user chosen synonym.
 It also accepts word/phrases from manual input for synonym checkup.

-**Notice:** Currently this plugin Supports only English (en), Chinese (cn), Russian (ru) and German (de) thesaurus query.
+**Notice:** Currently this plugin Supports only English (en), Chinese (cn), French (fr), Russian (ru) and German (de) thesaurus query.
 If you want to use the plugin for other languages, or if you're not satisfied with the performance of current backends and know of some online synonym services that I can integrate into the plugin, please come and post an issue with your suggestion.

 This plugin is written in Python.
 So **+Python or +Python3 version of Vim is required**.